 - How will I be paid?

 - Can I work as many hours as I want?

 - What about my unused FWS Award?

 Additional eligibility may be available.
-If not originally awarded FWS, students may be able to adjust existing awards in order to include WS.
+If not originally awarded FWS, students may be able to adjust existing awards in order to include work study.
 An award does not guarantee the student a job or that he/she will be able to earn the full amount of his/her eligibility.

-Income earned through the WS Program is included in the Title IV Exclusion section of the Free Application for Federal Student Aid (FAFSA).
+Income earned through the work study program is included in the Title IV Exclusion section of the Free Application for Federal Student Aid (FAFSA).
 This means that these funds will not be included in the formula used to compute a student's eligibility for Federal Financial Aid for the next year.

-Your WS salary will be at least the current federal minimum wage of $7.25 per hour.
-Your total WS award depends on when you apply, your level of need, and the funding level of your school.
+Your work study salary will be at least the current federal minimum wage of $7.25 per hour.
+Your total work study award depends on when you apply, your level of need, and the funding level of your school.